railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_partners.rst

 Contacts can be entered into the first ( *General* ) tab of the  *Partners*  form, or you can get direct access to the list of addresses through the :menuselection:`Partners --> Partner Contacts` menu.

-You can search for a subset of Partners and Contacts using their company  *Name*  or  *Contact*  name or part of the address, or any of the other search fields in either the  *Basic Search*  or the  *Advanced Search*  tab.
+You can search for a subset of Partners and Contacts using their company :guilabel:`Name` or :guilabel:`Contact name` or part of the address, or any of the other search fields in either the :guilabel:`Basic Search` or the :guilabel:`Advanced Search` tab.

 .. note:: Independent partners or physical people

-	If you want to represent a physical person rather than a company, in Open ERP, that person's name can be typed directly into the Name field on the Partner form.
+	If you want to represent a physical person rather than a company, in Open ERP, that person's name can be typed directly into the :guilabel:`Name` field on the Partner form.
 In this case don't put in any Contact Name.

 .. index::
    single: Partner; Categories